marksherriff/cs3240-f24-website/projectdraft.md

 - There are four different user types you have to consider:
 	- Anonymous users
 	- Common users with accounts
-	- Site Admins who login to receive what has been submitted (and CANNOT access the Django admin page)
+	- Site Admins who can see all projects
 	- Django Admins that only have access to the Django Admin page (and NOT the app)

 - The accounts we will use are: